okogosov/PPL/README.md

 - improved processing comparison and logical operations
 - added assigning comparison and logical to operator set
 - added ?: operator (only one-time) to operator set
+- PCR - struct in block (not fixed)

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com